Skip to main content

 4) Marine Strategy Framework Directive

-The Marine Strategy Framework Directive (2008/56/EC) is the environmental pillar of the European Union's Integrated Maritime Policy (IMP; COM (2007) 575).
+Directive 2008/56/EC establishing a framework for community action in the field of marine environmental policy (Marine strategy framework directive) - MSFD) is the environmental pillar of the integrated maritime policy (IMP; COM (2007) 575) of the European Union.
 The MSFD aims to achieve good environmental status (GES) of European marine waters by 2020 and to protect the resources on which economic and social activities depend.
-The GMT is defined in Article 9 of this Directive on the basis of 11 descriptors for which the Member States must develop indicators with associated environmental targets.
+The GES is defined in Article 9 of this Directive on the basis of 11 descriptors for which the Member States must develop indicators with associated environmental targets.
 Non-native species are specifically addressed by descriptor 2: 'Non-indigenous species introduced by human activities are at levels that do not adversely alter the ecosystems’ (see also Olenin et al. 2010).
 The criterion elements and methodological standards are described in Decision (EU) 2017/848.
-The national environmental targets regarding non-indigenous species are described in the Update of the Monitoring Programme for the Belgian Marine Waters: Marine Strategy Framework Directive - Art.
-11.
+The national (Belgian) measures and monitoring activities related to descriptor 2 are described in the respective Programme of Measures for the Belgian Marine Waters (2022) and the Updated Monitoring Programme for the Belgian Marine Waters (2020) (for more information, see Introduced Non-Indigenous Marine Species: Impact and Overarching Policy Approach).

 5) Regulation (EC) nr.
 708/2007